-In the event that a student legitimately fails to submit any online assessment on time (e.g. due to illness etc...), please contact the course coordinator, or the course instructor if this course does not have a coordinator to arrange for a re-adjustment of a submission date.
+In the event that a student legitimately fails to submit any online or in-person assessment on time (e.g. due to illness, domestic affliction, etc...), please contact the course coordinator, or the course instructor if this course does not have a coordinator to arrange for a re-adjustment of a submission date, or possible exemption and reweighing of components.
 Absences not reported within 48 hours will not be accommodated.
+Students may be asked to provide supporting documentation (Section M.1) for an excused absence, See FAQ.

-If an excused absence is approved, one possible arrangement is that the percentage weight of the legitimately missed assignment could also be pro-rated among the components of the course.
-This option is at the discretion of the coordinator and may not be a viable option based on the design of this course.
+If an excused absence is approved, options for how the missed assessment is dealt with is at the discretion of the coordinator or course instructor.
+Some options such as an exemption and pro-rating among the components of the course may not be a viable option based on the design of this course.

-Lab Assignments will be due by 6 pm on the Friday following each Lab to give the TA time to mark the assignment prior to the next Lab period.
+Lab Assignments are due by 6 pm on the Friday following each Lab.
 Due dates can only be changed for legitimate reasons (e.g. illness or other justified conflict) with consent from the TA, who at times may consult with the course instructor.
 Any accommodations are decided on a case-by-case basis.
 Aside from the above, late submissions of Lab Assignments are assigned a penalty of 25% per day, up to a maximum of 2 days (50%).